garrandall/popular-music-data/tracks/if-i-die-young-the-band-perry.md

 Send me away with the words of a love song

-Ooh, ooh, the ballad of a dove
+Oh, oh, the ballad of a dove
 Go with peace and love
 Gather up your tears, keep 'em in your pocket
 Save 'em for a time when you're really gonna need 'em